jvns/talks/bigdatamontreal-2014/slides.md

 [website]: http://jvns.ca

+# strace?!

+HOW TO SPY

+# Hadoop?!

+A distributed filesystem + tools for querying + transforming data.

 # all you need to know about Hadoop

+HDFS is a distributed filesystem

+# Let's use hadoop!

 ```
 $ hadoop fs -ls /user/julia
 file1
 file2
 ````

+# Let's use hadoop!

+DEMO DEMO DEMO

 # Learning about HDFS